porridgewithraisins/nvim/README.md

 Neovim's only dynamically linked dependencies are libuv and glibc. libuv is a dependency of cmake and is thus already covered. glibc is obviously covered.

+- You will need the clipboard provider for your platform (`xclip` on linux) installed for neovim to be able to copy and paste to the system clipboard.

 These standalone CLI utilities enhance the experience and you probably will do well having them anyway, they are quite useful.